Table of Content

 4.1.
 Kentucky Motorcycle Instruction Permit

-You can pay a fee of $15 to be issued a standard credential permit.
-Or you can pay a fee of $18 for a real I.D.
-Both versions of the permit are valid for one year.
+You can pay $15 to be issued a standard credential permit, or you can pay $18 for a real I.D.
+Regardless of which one you choose, the permit allows you to operate for one year before you need a renewal.

 To be given the permit, you must complete the following tasks and fulfill all of the listed criteria: